clicon/clixon-docs/overview.rst

 This describes how to integrate a base system with Clixon using plugins.

-The Clixon architecture consists of a backend daemon with configuration datastores and a set of internal clients: cli, restconf and netconf.
+The Clixon architecture consists of a backend daemon with configuration datastores and a set of internal clients: cli, restconf, netconf and snmp.

 The clients provide frontend interfaces to users of the system, such as a Network Management System (NMS) or an interactive human user.
 The